Website content writer: Functions

 The content in website differs based on the product or service it is used for.

 Online writers vs. print writers

 Writing online is different from composing and constructing content for printed materials.
-Web users tend to scan text instead of reading it closely, skipping what they perceive to be unnecessary information and hunting for what they regard as most relevant.
+Web users often tend to scan text rather than reading it closely, skipping what they perceive to be unnecessary information and search for what they regard as most relevant.
 It is estimated that seventy-nine percent of users scan web content.
 It is also reported that it takes twenty-five percent more time to scan content online compared to print content.
 Web content writers must have the skills to insert paragraphs and headlines containing keywords for search engine optimization, as well as to make sure their composition is clear, to reach their target market.
 They need to be skilled writers and good at engaging an audience as well as understanding the needs of web users.

 Content writing providers

 Website content writing is frequently outsourced to external providers, such as individual web copywriters or for larger or more complex projects, a specialized digital marketing agency.
 It shall be said that most of the content writers also spend time learning about digital marketing with more focus on Search Engine Optimization, Pay Per Click, Social Media Optimization etc. so that they can develop right content which can help clients with marketing business easily.

 Digital marketing agencies combine copy-writing services with a range of editorial and associated services, that may include brand positioning, message consulting, social media, SEO consulting, developmental and copy editing, proofreading, fact checking, layout, content syndication, and design.

 Outsourcing allows businesses to focus on core competencies and to benefit from the specialized knowledge of professional copywriters and editors.